robinhowlett/slate/source/index.html.md

 ### Snap interface

-The `com.snaplogic.api.Snap` interface that should be implemented by the Snap developers to convert their business logic into entity that can be used inside SnapLogic Pipelines.
+The `com.snaplogic.api.Snap` interface that should be implemented by the Snap developers to convert their business logic into an entity that can be used inside SnapLogic Pipelines.

 **`defineProperties`**

 Defines the Snap properties using the given `PropertyBuilder`.
-This method is called during the `compile` phase and generates the `settings` Snap schema property that the SnapLogic Designer uses to build the user interface.
+This method is called during [the `compile` phase](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Build_Lifecycle_Basics) and generates the `settings` Snap schema property that the SnapLogic Designer uses to build the user interface.

 **`configure`**